danclab/laMEG/docs/installation.rst

 Windows installation
 ====================

-Freesurfer can be ran on Windows using Microsoft Windows Subsystem for Linux (WSL)
+Freesurfer can be ran on Windows using Microsoft Windows Subsystem for Linux (WSL).

 WSL
 ---